Course - Power System Operation and Analysis, Specialisation Course - TET4575

 Course content

-The specialisation course is intended to provide sufficient breadth and depth of topics for specialisation on the advanced aspects of power system operation, planning and analysis.
+The specialization course is intended to provide sufficient breadth and depth of topics for specialization on the advanced aspects of power system operation, planning and analysis.
 This course is composed of multiple blocks/modules.
-More information related to the detailed composition of the actual blocks offered, their learning activities, assessment forms, and logistics of the execution, will be provided at the semester start.
+More information related to the detailed composition of the actual blocks offered, their learning activities, assessment forms, and logistics of the execution, will be provided at the start of the semester.
 A brief description of the typical blocks included is as follows.

 Block 1: Methods and algorithms for power systems.

-Block 2: Wind power in electric power systems.
+Block 3: Wind power in electric power systems

 The overall aim is to give a deeper insight into a variety of topics related to the integration of offshore and onshore wind power in electric power systems

-Content: Norway, as many other European countries, has excellent wind power resources both offshore and onshore and the course will discuss how these resources might be utilized and integrated into the energy and power system in an economic efficient, technical robust and reliable way.
+Content: Norway, like many other European countries, has excellent wind power resources both offshore and onshore and the course will discuss how these resources might be utilized and integrated into the energy and power system in an economically efficient, technically robust and reliable way.
 Different wind turbine technologies, use of power electronics, design of wind parks, grid integration and network interface and principles for control and system operation are subjects that will be studied.
 The differences between offshore and onshore wind power will be discussed.
-Further, the course will present and discuss economy and market issues related to large-scale integration of wind power.
+Furthermore, the course will present and discuss economy and market issues related to large-scale integration of wind power.
 After the course, students will have a solid understanding and the ability to explain with confidence the following topics:

 - Electrical systems in a wind energy generation system